abdullahau/investment-portfolio/To-Dos.md

 Firstly it is mandatory to structure all transaction logs with the following headers:

-Date, Type, Symbol, Quantity, Price, Amount, Commission, Currency, Description, Exchange, Source
+Date, Type, Symbol, Quantity, Price, Amount, Trading Cost, Currency, Description, Exchange, Source

 There are quite a few variations we can expect in "Type" of transactions.
 One this is for sure, this cannot be an empty field.